Capella to Adapt Commercial Persistent Space Radar for Military Use

 This contract was awarded as part of Air Force Space Pitch Day, which was created to leverage commercial innovations to drive the rapid development of small business ecosystems that have dual-use, cutting-edge technologies to enable the fielding of fast, relevant and affordable solutions that support the Air Force.
 Held in San Francisco on Nov.
 5-6, the event was attended by Lt.
 Gen. Thompson, the Honorable Barbara Barrett, secretary of the Air Force and Dr. Will Roper, assistant secretary of the Air Force for acquisition, technology and logistics.
 Guest speakers included innovation entrepreneurs Elon Musk and Vinod Khosla.

 Only companies that already possess a Small Business Innovative Research (SBIR) Phase I award were invited to pitch as part of the Phase II award process.
-After Phase II is complete, Capella will have the opportunity to pursue a sole source, Phase III operational contract.
+After Phase II is complete, Capella will have the opportunity to pursue a sole source, unlimited value, Phase III operational contract.

 About Capella Space

 Capella Space is an information services company that provides on-demand sub 0.5m very high resolution Synthetic Aperture Radar (SAR) Earth observation imagery.
 Through a constellation of small satellites, Capella is providing easy access to frequent, timely and flexible information affecting dozens of industries worldwide.
 Capella's high-resolution SAR satellites are matched with unparalleled infrastructure to deliver reliable global insights that sharpen our understanding of the changing world – improving decisions about commerce, conservation and well-being on Earth.
 Learn more at capellaspace.com.